 Solo Exhibition ‘Compression Loss’ at Galería OMR

-For their solo exhibition 'Compression Loss’ at Galería OMR Troika will bring their site-specific installation ‘Limits of a Known Territory’ to Mexico City, which will open during Gallery Weekend Mexico.
+For their solo exhibition 'Compression Loss’ at Galería OMR Troika will bring their site-specific installation ‘Limits of a Known Territory’ to Mexico City.
 The exhibition will include a new series of sculptures shown alongside ‘Limits of a Known Territory’.

 Calle Córdoba 100